gpontesss/blog/content/posts/first-level-critique-of-the-trinity.en.md

 ### The nature of debate

+I think there are three important points that should be touched in a debate about the Trinity:

+1. The evidence in the Holy Scriptures;
+1. The coherence of statements made;
+1. The historical background.

-What has to be understood is that, first and foremost the doctrine is concerned with the special revelation contained in the Bible.
+First and foremost the doctrine is concerned with the special revelation contained in the Bible.
+This is an important detail to be observed for those who are looking for proving the faith as a whole.
+This might be overlooked by some for, you may have a coherent model that describes the Trinity, but it is not supported by Scriptures. (e.g., what I'd happens with Social Trinitarianism.)
 All statements should be backed by Holy Scriptures, and not by personal preference.

-+ The main critique is of the doctrine's coherence
-+ Though many might overlook it, the biblical evidence should be coherent with it
-    + This is why Trinity models like Social Trinitarianism are invalid
-+ Though history shouldn't be the rule, it makes arguments strong
-    + Most second tier critiques say the doctrine was developed through the centuries
-+ Historical facts that should be worth mentioning:
-    + Pre-Christian seeds of the doctrine
-    + Evidence on first Christians thought
-    + Anachronisms often come up: important to know how people defined things at the time of discussion.
-+ Assertions that shouldn't be taken seriously:
-    + blaming of constantine
-    + pagan origins

----
+Where Scripture is not clear and interpretations can go either way, generally that's where philosophy comes in, for the main critique is about the doctrine's coherence.
+Thus, discussion on metaphysical concepts often become the focus of debate.
+When this is the case, I feel it's important to know two things that bear no weight in the truth value of the doctrine: 1) Its argued origin; 2) The moral status of people who formulated it.

-Arguing that the Trinity has pagan origins is also not a good argument for two
+I'm trying to state the obvious, though these points might be missed by some: in a debate, the focus should be on formulating arguments to demonstrate why a position is coherent (in the case of the defense.) or incoherent. (in the case of the critique.)
+To argue that the Trinity has pagan origins is not a good argument for two reasons:

-reasons: 1) to argue that something is not true for it has a certain origin is known as a "genetic fallacy", which states that something's origin has no bearing on weather it is true or not; 2) people assume the religion of the jews was totally different of the ones practiced by the sorrounding pagan nations, when, in reality, it had much more similarities than most would like to admit.
+1. To argue that something is not true for it has a certain origin is known as a "genetic fallacy".
+The origin of a thing has no bearing on weather it is true or not;
-Some of Psalms and other passages are also a direct response to stories about the by the gods of Israel's neighbors.[^3] Generally, they state why Yahweh, the Most High God, is Sovereign over all other gods, which assumes that some of the metaphysics is shared between the pagan religions and the religion believed and practiced by the jews of that time.
+1. People assume the religion of the jews was totally different of the ones practiced by the sorrounding pagan nations, when, in reality, it had much more similarities than most would like to admit.
+Some of Psalms and other passages are also a direct response to stories about the gods of Israel's neighbors.[^2] Generally, they state why Yahweh, the Most High God, is Sovereign over all other gods, which assumes that some of the metaphysics is shared between the pagan religions and the religion believed and practiced by the jews of that time.
 That is not to say that everything that is said should be equal, but the overlapping is obvious.
 The most known example is the narrative of the Flood, which is present in a lot of ancient cultures.
 Even Plato talks about it!
-Of course, that's not to say that it requires no previous precedent for the doctrine in the OT and earlier periods before Christianity, but it should be recognized that it shouldn't be the strongest argument available.
+Of course, that's not to say that it requires no previous precedent for the doctrine in the OT and earlier periods before Christianity, but it should be recognized that it shouldn't be the strongest argument available.[^3]

+To argue against the doctrine, stating that people who formulated it were morally questionable is known as an "ad hominem" attack, which tries to diminish their credibility, though it shouldn't imply anything about the truth that they defend.

+Another point that should be noted is that anachronisms shouldn't be valid critiques, and attention must be paid to not commit this kind of mistake.
+To redefine old terms to carry comtemporary meanings is a misrepresentation of a position.
+Arguments should always care to use terms in their context, with their attributed meaning.
+This is important, for, sometimes, Church Fathers altered the meaning of common used terms to mean specific concepts.

+The last topic is history.
+Much is argued that the doctrine was developed in the 4th century, and there was no precedent of it, neither in the pre-Christian period, which includes the OT period and the intertestamental period known as the "Second Temple period", nor in the first Christians' writtings, including those of the NT and those among the Apostolic Fathers.
+The subject is wide, and there's a lot of material to be considered in this area.
+Yet, it should be said that historical evidence is not necessarily proof of truth on the matter, since it's always possible to quote "heretics" etc. Nevertheless, it's strengh is in showing that the doctrine was not an inovation, but was always present in essence before it was formally stated.

 ## Resources for further investigation

 I only exposed the questions at stake superficially.
-Though it might seem a lot, there's much more to be explored about the subject, after all, it's been 15 centuries since the first controversy which formally formulated the essence of the doctrine.
-These are some of the resources I've used to understand the doctrine and its nuances:[^2]
+Though it might seem a lot, there's much more to be explored about the subject --- after all, it's been more than 15 centuries since the first controversy which formally formulated the essence of the doctrine.
+These are some of the resources I've used to understand the doctrine and its nuances:[^4]

 + [Is Jesus God?
 Is God a Trinity?
 (Jay Dyer.)](https://www.youtube.com/watch?v=y_uBaARATqs)
 + [10 arguments against the Trinity refuted (Jay Dyer.)](https://www.youtube.com/watch?v=JnvX_lgZNWQ)